Single Operated Newsletter

 But in recent years, the Single Operated Newsletter has gained momentum.
 This is where the individual publisher creates a mass-distributed email.

-Usually, these are entrepreneurs going at it alone, independent of media organizations, social media platforms, and often without payroll or overhead.
+Usually, these are entrepreneurs going at it alone, independent of media organizations, and social media platforms, and often without payroll or overhead.

 This rise of the single-operator newsletter has occurred thanks to several components: